thehouseofdata/practical-python-for-data-science/README.md

 ### Introduction

-Python is the “swiss army knife” of programming.
+Python is the "swiss army knife" of programming.
 There are several factors that contribute to its versatility:

 - it has clean and human-readable syntax so it’s easy to learn
 - it’s an interpreted object-oriented scripting language